Cahlien/IntuitiveSortSolution/README.md

 in C, whenever possible.
-Implementing the interpreter pattern to tokenize a string and a custom comparator to compare the resulting tokens, along with a function to orchestrate the process, will produce the most efficient solution with the minimum of drag on performance.
+Implementing the interpreter pattern to tokenize a string and a custom comparator to compare the resulting tokens, along with a function to orchestrate the process, will produce the most efficient solution with the minimum of drag on performance by using the built-in sort function with the custom comparator.

 ## Running Natively
 The following command will run the application, if all the dependencies are installed: